gvwilson/thirdbit/src/fiction/iffy/index.md

 "Not any more," Aunt Naggie told her.
 "An' when he gets around t' callin' th' registry
 I think he'll find he has less claim on this old tub than he thought."
-She patted the side of the console fondly, then made her husband disappear with another tap of her finger.
+She patted the side of the console fondly.

 Iffy surprised herself by yawning.
 "I'm gonna…"